hyperware-ai/hyperware-book/src/system/read_and_write_to_chain.md

 # Read+Write to Chain

-Kinode comes with a built-in provider module for Ethereum and other EVM chains/rollups.
+Hyperware comes with a built-in provider module for Ethereum and other EVM chains/rollups.
-This runtime module lives in [`eth:distro:sys`](https://github.com/kinode-dao/kinode/tree/main/kinode/src/eth) and is usable by any package that acquires the messaging capability for it.
+This runtime module lives in [`eth:distro:sys`](https://github.com/hyperware-ai/hyperdrive/tree/main/hyperdrive/src/eth) and is usable by any package that acquires the messaging capability for it.
-In addition to allowing read/write connections directly to WebSocket RPC endpoints, the provider module can also connect via the Kinode networking protocol to other Kinodes and use their provider modules as a relay to an RPC endpoint (or to another Kinode, forming a relay chain).
+In addition to allowing read/write connections directly to WebSocket RPC endpoints, the provider module can also connect via the Hyperware networking protocol to other nodes and use their provider modules as a relay to an RPC endpoint (or to another Hyperware node, forming a relay chain).
 The node must be configured to allow relay connections, which can be done with a public/private flag or explicit allow/deny list.

-As with other runtime modules, processes should generally use the [`kinode_process_lib`](https://docs.rs/kinode_process_lib/latest/kinode_process_lib/eth/index.html) to interact with the RPC provider.
+As with other runtime modules, processes should generally use the [`hyperware_process_lib`](https://docs.rs/hyperware_process_lib/latest/hyperware_process_lib/eth/index.html) to interact with the RPC provider.
 See [Reading Data from ETH](../cookbook/reading_data_from_eth.md) for an example of doing this in a process.
 For more advanced or direct usage, such as configuring the provider module, see the [API Reference](../apis/eth_provider.md).